OctopusDeploy/docs/docs/tenants/enable-tenanted-deployments.md

 ---
 title: Enable tenanted deployments
-description: Control how the multi-tenancy featur ein Octopus is used in your Projects.
+description: Control how the multi-tenancy feature in Octopus is used in your Projects.
 position: 20
 ---